stpica/Personal-Website/content/publication/workinprogress/HANKhousing/index.md

 publication:
 publication_short:

 abstract: How does the transmission mechanism of monetary policy work through the housing market in Europe?
-Existing evidence point to the importance of hand-to-mouth and homeownership rates in explaining heterogeneity in reactions of monetary policy across Europe.
+Existing evidence point to the importance of hand-to-mouth shares and homeownership rates in explaining heterogeneity in reactions of monetary policy across Europe.
 I build an heterogenous-agents New Keynesian model to shed light on this issue.

 # Summary.
 An optional shortened abstract.
-summary:
+summary: How does the transmission mechanism of monetary policy work through the housing market in Europe?
+Existing evidence point to the importance of hand-to-mouth shares and homeownership rates in explaining heterogeneity in reactions of monetary policy across Europe.
+I build an heterogenous-agents New Keynesian model to shed light on this issue.

-tags: [Monetary Policy, Housing Market, Mortgage Market]
+tags: [Monetary Policy, Housing Markets, Mortgage Markets, VAR Analysis, Household Survey]

 # Display this page in the Featured widget?
 featured: false